Hyperspherical equivariant slices and basic classical Lie superalgebras: Introduction

 \subsection{Acknowledgments}

 This note summarizes what we have learned from A.~Braverman, D.~Gaiotto, V.~Ginzburg, A.~Hanany, D.~Leites, I.~Losev, H.~Nakajima, Y.~Sakellaridis, V.~Serganova, D.~Timashev and R.~Travkin.
 We are deeply grateful to all of them.
+We are also obliged to the anonymous referees for valuable suggestions that improved the exposition of our note.

-M.F.\ was partially supported by the Basic Research Program at the HSE University.
+The research of M.F.~was supported by the Israel Science Foundation (grant No.~994/24).